Analysis | Why the Minsk Accords Failed to Bring Ukraine Peace

 3. Why have they been so hard to implement?

-One problem is that though Russia negotiated the Minsk deal, it says it is not a party to the conflict and therefore not responsible for implementation.
-Ukraine says it is.
-Beyond that there are at least three key disputes.
-The first remains sequencing, in particular who should be in control when elections are held.
-Still more difficult is that the deal says the special status for the Donbas region, and arguably Ukraine’s constitutional restructuring, have to be made “in consultation and agreement with” the leaders of the self-proclaimed Donetsk and Luhansk people’s republics, through a specially formed group.
-Potentially the most dangerous dispute though, is over the extent of the special status territory, which is left undefined.
-The separatist leaders say it should include all of the Donetsk and Luhansk provinces, more than half of which remains under Kyiv’s control.
-Now that in Moscow’s eyes they have legal standing to make those claims as the leaders of sovereign states, and to invite Russia troops to help, that ambiguity creates a significant risk of military escalation.
+One problem was that though Russia negotiated the Minsk deal, it said it was not a party to the conflict and therefore not responsible for implementation.
+Ukraine says it was.
+Beyond that there were at least three key disputes.
+The first was who should be in control when elections were held.
+Still more difficult was that the deal says the special status for the Donbas region, and arguably Ukraine’s constitutional restructuring, have to be made “in consultation and agreement with” the leaders of the self-proclaimed Donetsk and Luhansk people’s republics, through a specially formed group.
+Potentially the most dangerous dispute was over the extent of the special status territory, which was left undefined.
+The separatist leaders said it should include all of the Donetsk and Luhansk provinces, more than half of which remains under Kyiv’s control.
+Now in Moscow’s eyes they have legal standing to make those claims as the leaders of sovereign states -- and to invite Russian troops to help.

-Russia sees Minsk as a deal Ukraine signed and is obliged to fulfill, returning the Donbas to Kyiv’s control while ensuring the safety and rights of the area’s citizens, as many as 800,000 of which have now received Russian passports.
+Russia saw Minsk as a deal Ukraine signed and was obliged to fulfill, returning the Donbas to Kyiv’s control while ensuring the safety and rights of the area’s citizens, as many as 800,000 of whom have now received Russian passports.
 That’s roughly 20% to 40% of the population, depending on estimates.
-Moscow also sees the accords as creating wide autonomy for Donbas and as a means to federalize Ukraine, making it in practice impossible for the country to join Western institutions such as the North Atlantic Treaty Organization or the European Union.
+Moscow also saw the accords as creating wide autonomy for Donbas and as a means to federalize Ukraine, making it in practice impossible for the country to join Western institutions such as the North Atlantic Treaty Organization or the European Union.
 At a February meeting of the United Nations Security Council, Russia complained specifically about a Ukrainian pledge that “none of Ukraine’s regions will be able to veto state-wide decisions,” and that France, Germany and the U.S. had failed to pressure Ukraine to implement the agreement.
-Kremlin officials don’t define the form this federalization should take, but Vladislav Surkov, Putin’s Ukraine adviser until 2020, said after leaving office that Minsk II was written to give Ukraine “symbolic sovereignty” over the east, of the kind the British monarch exercises over Canada, or Australia.
+Kremlin officials didn’t define the form this federalization should take, but Vladislav Surkov, Putin’s Ukraine adviser until 2020, said after leaving office that Minsk II was written to give Ukraine “symbolic sovereignty” over the east, of the kind the British monarch exercises over Canada or Australia.

 5. What about Ukraine?

-France and Germany were central to negotiation of the Minsk accords, and to talks in the seven years since under the so-called Normandy Format — which includes those two countries, Russia and Ukraine — to implement them.
-They argue, as did Russia until it declared the territories independent states, that the agreements are the only available route to a diplomatic solution to the crisis.
-Both French President Emmanuel Macron and German Chancellor Olaf Scholz shuttled between Moscow and Kyiv in February in an effort to reignite the Normandy process.
+France and Germany were central to negotiation of the Minsk accords, and to talks in the seven years since under the so-called Normandy Format -- which includes those two countries, Russia and Ukraine -- to implement them.
+They argued, as did Russia until it declared the territories independent states, that the agreements were the only available route to a diplomatic solution to the crisis.
+Both French President Emmanuel Macron and German Chancellor Olaf Scholz shuttled between Moscow and Kyiv in February in an effort to reinvigorate the Normandy process.

 7. Where did the agreement leave Ukraine?

 Minsk reduced the Donbas conflict to limited trench warfare for seven years, yet each side blames the other for the failure to implement key terms.
-The fighting killed about 14,000 people and has left more than 1.4 million internally displaced within Ukraine, according to government data.
+Prior to the Russian attacks on Feb.
+24, the fighting had already killed about 14,000 people and left more than 1.4 million internally displaced within Ukraine, according to government data.
 It was always difficult to see a solution emerging, because as Duncan Allan, an analyst at the Chatham House think tank in London, wrote in a study, the accords “rest on two irreconcilable interpretations of Ukraine’s sovereignty: Is Ukraine sovereign, as Ukrainians insist, or should its sovereignty be limited, as Russia demands?”

 More stories like this are available on bloomberg.com